-SEXUAL HARASSMENT
+SEXUAL MISCONDUCT

-Consistent with the university's policy on sexual harassment, the residence hall communities maintain a living environment that is free from sexual harassment.
+Consistent with the university's policies on sexual misconduct, the residence hall communities maintain a living environment that is free from sexual misconduct.
 An individual found in violation of this policy will be subject to informal or formal disciplinary action.
 A pornographic theme in community space is never appropriate.
-If you need assistance, please contact the Wellness Center at 509-963-3213.
+If you need to report sexual misconduct, please contact the Title IX Coordinator.